SyncfusionExamples/blazor-authentication/README.md

 # Blazor Web App with Authentication

-This example demonstrates how to implement authentication in a Blazor Web application and integrate Syncfusion Blazor Components within the **AuthorizeView** component.
+This example illustrates the implementation of a secure authentication mechanism in a Blazor Web application, leveraging ASP.NET Core Identity.
+It further demonstrates how to seamlessly integrate **Syncfusion Blazor Components** within the **AuthorizeView** component to create a role-based or user-specific UI.
+The AuthorizeView component is utilized to conditionally render content based on the user's authentication state or assigned roles, ensuring that only authorized users can access specific Syncfusion components or features.

 ## Prerequisites